-The NFIP, which has seen 30 short-term extensions since 2017, is set to expire again on September 30, 2024.
-Instead of passing extensions to a fundamentally flawed program, Florida's cities need a longterm comprehensive rewrite of the NFIP that adheres to insurance principles and ensures the following:
+The NFIP, which has seen 30 short-term extensions since 2017, is set to expire again on March 14, 2025.
+Instead of passing extensions to a fundamentally flawed program, Florida's cities need a long-term comprehensive rewrite of the NFIP that adheres to insurance principles and ensures the following:

-- Rates Rates must not be excessive, inadequate or unfairly discriminatory - Premiums Any necessary increases in premiums should be implemented with regard to the customer's ability to absorb those increases

-- Property ratings Properties should be rated based on their ability to withstand risk, not on their use or ownership structure - NFIP participation Incentives should be created to encourage participation in the NFIP for property owners not located in high-risk flood zones.
-This participation will not only help protect those who are caught off guard by unpredicted flooding, but it also will help the program become more financially stable - Mapping Nationwide, NFIP flood maps are generally outdated and don't accurately measure a community's flood risk - Risk Rating 2.0 (RR2) Provide more details on the methodology for RR2 and ensure there are reasonable affordability controls that limit the percentage increase that policyholders will face
+- Rates Rates must not be excessive, inadequate, or unfairly discriminatory - Premiums Any necessary increases in premiums should be implemented with regard to the customer's ability to absorb those increases - Property ratings Properties should be rated based on their ability to withstand risk, not on their use or ownership structure - NFIP participation Incentives should be created to encourage participation in the NFIP for property owners not located in high-risk flood zones.
+This participation will not only help protect those caught off guard by unpredicted flooding but also help the program become more financially stable. - Mapping Nationwide, NFIP flood maps are generally outdated and don't accurately measure a community's flood risk - Risk Rating 2.0 (RR2) Provide more details on the methodology for RR2 and ensure there are reasonable affordability controls that limit the percentage increase that policyholders will face.